 The first is to put the bra on and move your arms around and jump up and down.
 When you’re done and if your bra hasn’t moved or if you don’t have to adjust the girls or pull it down, it’s snug enough.

-First, I like my bras to last me longer (if I’m going to spend my hard earn cash on a bra, I want it to last me as long as it can).
+First, I like my bras to last longer.
+If I’m going to spend my hard earned cash on a bra, I want it to last me as long as it can.

 Second, I like the extra support.

 Third, I love the feeling that my bra doesn’t move when I move.
 I HATE the feeling of having to adjust my bra throughout the day.
 I don’t have the time or the energy to worry if I’m going to be falling out of my bra.
 I want my bras to do the work of supporting me and holding me in place.
 Sometimes I’ll go down a band size in some bras so I can get more use out of the bra.

 When you go down a band size you HAVE to go up a cup size to compensate the difference.
 I’ll explain this more in detail in the cup size portion of this post.
 I wouldn’t recommend this to every woman.
 Some women might not find this comfortable or feel like they need to, depending on the person, their needs, or what size they are.
 I sometimes recommend this to busty gals when they’re in need of more support or in need of more selection in bras.

 One complaint I hear from women who start wearing the correct fitting bra is back fat.
 Women don’t like the way the band is snug and it “squishes” excess skin on top and out of the sides of their back.